 • The payback period for new loan applicants has been extended from two years to a minimum of five for those not seeking or who are ineligible for forgiveness.

 March 27th, 2020 saw Congress passing the Bankruptcy Relief Expanded Under the Coronavirus Aid, Relief, And Economic Security Act (CARES Act), which expanded the protections consumers and small businesses enjoyed under the Bankruptcy Code.

 Some key bankruptcy provisions under the Cares Act are as follows:

-• Allowing individuals currently in chapter 13 to seek payment plan modifications if they are experiencing a material financial hardship due to the coronavirus pandemic, including extending their payments for up to seven years after their initial plan payment was due.
+• Allowing individuals currently in chapter 13 to seek payment plan modifications if they are experiencing a material financial hardship due to the COVID-19 pandemic, including extending their payments for up to seven years after their initial plan payment was due.

-Providing temporary relief for federal student loan borrowers by requiring the Secretary of Education to defer student loan payments, principal, and interest for 6 months, through September 30, 2020, without penalty to the borrower for all federally owned loans
+The country will be providing temporary relief for federal student loan borrowers by requiring the Secretary of Education to defer student loan payments, principal, and interest for 6 months, through September 30, 2020, without penalty to the borrower for all federally owned loans.

 Taxpayers have an unprecedented tax payment extension from the Fed for 90 days, until July 15th.
 This is up to individuals and small business owners of up to $1 million in taxes owed, and up to $10 million for C-Corporations.

 Unemployment Benefits Expanded Due to Coronavirus

 Unfortunately, many businesses have laid off, furloughed or reduced the hours of employees.
 If you lose all or part your paycheck through no fault of your own, you can apply for unemployment benefits.
 You can on the New Jersey Department of Labor website.